gemgeek/requirement-analysis/README.md

 4. **Provides a Roadmap for Development**
    Well-defined requirements act as a guide for the team, reducing confusion and keeping the project aligned with its objectives.

+## Key Activities in Requirement Analysis

+Requirement Analysis involves several structured activities that ensure project requirements are captured, understood, and validated properly:

+- **Requirement Gathering**
+  Collecting initial inputs from stakeholders, clients, and users to identify high-level needs.

+- **Requirement Elicitation**
+  Using techniques such as interviews, surveys, workshops, and observation to uncover detailed requirements.

+- **Requirement Documentation**
+  Organizing and recording requirements clearly in documents, diagrams, or models for easy reference by the team.

+- **Requirement Analysis and Modeling**
+  Examining the requirements for feasibility, consistency, and completeness, often representing them visually through use cases, flowcharts, or diagrams.

+- **Requirement Validation**
+  Confirming with stakeholders that the documented requirements accurately reflect their needs and expectations.